electronic logbook truck driver using device

 • Transfer RODS electronically at roadside if asked.

-Electronic logbooks have been the law in the U.S. for a year and will soon be required in Canada as well.
-The goal of these elogs is to take the burden of tracking HOS off drivers and let it occur electronically to improve accuracy and safety.
+Electronic logbooks have been the law in the U.S. for several years and are now required in Canada as well.
+The goal of these digital logbooks is to take the burden of tracking HOS off drivers and let it occur electronically to improve accuracy and safety.

-If you are looking for specific user guides, please consult the Geotab Drive driver or administrator resources, To learn more about our solutions, visit the Geotab fleet compliance page.
+If you are looking for specific user guides, please consult the Geotab Drive driver or administrator resources.
+Click to learn more about our ELD solution, or visit the Geotab fleet compliance page.

 Originally published December 21, 2020.